How to get paid faster from clients and boost cash flow

 Key takeaways

-- Invoice immediately after completing work and follow up within 1-3 days of the due date to demonstrate payment urgency and prevent further delays.
+- Invoice clients immediately after completing work and follow up within one to three days of the due date, as prompt invoicing and consistent follow-up signal that payment is a priority.

 Why it's important to minimise late payments

-To protect cash flow, you need to understand why people pay late and how to get paid faster.
+To protect your cash flow, you need to understand why clients pay late and take steps to get paid faster, such as transitioning to e-invoicing systems which the ATO calculates can save up to A$28 billion over 10 years.

 Common causes of late payments

-Understanding why clients pay late is the first step to getting paid faster.
-Most late payment causes are consistent across industries, making them predictable and preventable.
+Understanding why clients pay late helps you get paid faster.
+Most causes are consistent across industries, so they're both predictable and preventable.

 Inconsistent invoicing practices